andlab-um/continuousEscapeEEG/README.md

-# Project Repository: "Extracranial and Intracranial EEG Evidence of Escape Strategies Under Continuous Threat"
+# Extracranial and Intracranial EEG Evidence of Escape Strategies Under Continuous Threat

 This repository contains the data analysis and visualization code for the study "Extracranial and Intracranial EEG Evidence of Escape Strategies Under Continuous Threat."
 The structure is organized to reflect the key components of the research: behavioral analysis, scalp EEG (Study 1), and intracranial SEEG (Study 2).